-It can be SOOOO frustrating.
-You pour your heart and soul into each blog post and yet no one's reading them.
+Sometimes it can feel like you're pouring your heart and soul into each blog post and yet no one's reading them.
 Maybe your Mum and a few trusty friends but that's about it.
-Where IS everyone??
+Where IS all your blog traffic??

 1) Quality, not quantity